 How Much TTD Payment Can You Expect?

 In Florida, TTD payments are 66.67% of your average weekly wage before you got injured.
 So if you are receiving $1,000 a week on average, you’re entitled to $666.70 weekly TTD payments.
-But the state imposes a maximum amount which differs every year.
+But the state imposes a maximum amount that differs every year.
 For 2021, the maximum compensation amount is $1,011.
 So even if you’re entitled to a TTD benefit of $2,000 a week, you’ll only receive the maximum amount.
 You can use this TTD benefit calculator to get an estimate of how much you’re entitled to.

 Florida statutes also provided that you shall be paid TTD benefits equal to 80% of your average weekly wage if: